 In dealing with a moody husband, compassion and empathy are your best friends.
 You must try to put yourself in his shoes to understand why he may be behaving the way he is.
 And give him the love he craves, from within.
 Keep telling your cranky husband, that no matter what, he has always been and will always be the most important person in your life.
 Remind him of that and he will gradually stop directing his anger toward you.
 Reassure, show love and be kind at all times.

 10. Don’t make his grumpiness a cause for argument

-If you find yourself wondering, “My husband is always in a bad mood with me”, or “why is my husband moody and distant?”, or “why is my husband moody and angry and complaining all the time?”, may be take a moment to reflect on his complaints and see if there is any merit to them.
+If you find yourself wondering, “My husband is always in a bad mood with me”, or “Why is my husband moody and distant?”, or “Why is my husband moody and angry and keeps complaining all the time?”, may be take a moment to reflect on his complaints and see if there is any merit to them.

 Related Reading: Top 15 Signs Of A Selfish Husband

 12. Tell him when he is right

 How to deal with a moody husband?
 Make a conscious effort to break away from the pattern of bickering, arguing, snapping at each other, and blame-shifting to wriggle out of accountability for your actions.
 The simplest way of doing that is to show him some acknowledgement and appreciation.

 If you think that some of the things said by him are right, acknowledge them.
 Nothing will boost his confidence more than that.
 The fact that you support him will mean a lot to him in this difficult time in his life.
 However, you also must ensure that you do not agree with the things that you know are wrong for sure.
 That is bad for both you and him in the long run.